Hyundai Ioniq 5 Review & Prices

 Charge port location: Left rear

-The dual-motor version’s performance is nice to have; but the 78kWh, single-motor version is cheaper to buy, and goes further on a charge.
+The dual-motor version’s performance is nice to have; but the 84kWh, single-motor version is cheaper to buy, and goes further on a charge.
 That’d be my pick

-If it sounds like the car for you, head on over to our Hyundai Ioniq 5 deals page to see how much you can save through carwow, while you can check out used Hyundai Ioniq 5s on carwow as well.
-You can also check out used Hyundai models, while you can also change your car entirely with sell your car.
+If it sounds like the car for you, head on over to our Hyundai Ioniq 5 deals page to see how much you can save through Carwow, while you can check out used Hyundai Ioniq 5s on Carwow as well.
+You can also check out other used Hyundai models, and you can even let Carwow help you to sell your old car when the time comes.

 How much is the Hyundai Ioniq 5?